Jack Vettriano: Artistic style

-Vettriano is a self-taught artist in drawing and perspective who manipulates paint in veiled glazes and meaningful shadows.
-Vettriano's style has been compared to those of Hopper and Sickert, and his scudded beaches to those of Boudin.
+Vettriano was a self-taught artist in drawing and perspective, who manipulated paint in veiled glazes and meaningful shadows.
+Vettriano's style has been compared to those of Edward Hopper and Walter Sickert, and his scudded beaches to those of Eugène Boudin.
 In many of his paintings, there is a hidden narrative, in enigmatic compositions, a starting point for dozens of short stories.

 Criticism

 According to The Daily Telegraph he has been described as the Jeffrey Archer of the art world, a purveyor of "badly conceived soft porn", and a painter of "dim erotica".
 According to Vanity Fair, critics say Jack Vettriano paints brainless erotica.
-Sandy Moffat, head of drawing and painting at Glasgow School of Art, said: "He can’t paint, he just colours in."
-The Guardians art critic Jonathan Jones, described Vettriano's paintings as a group as "brainless" and said Vettriano "is not even an artist."
-Richard Calvocoressi, at the time director of the Scottish National Gallery of Modern Art, said: "I’d be more than happy to say that we think him an indifferent painter and that he is very low down our list of priorities (whether or not we can afford his work, which at the moment we obviously can’t).
+Sandy Moffat, head of drawing and painting at Glasgow School of Art, said: "He can't paint, he just colours in."
+The Guardians art critic, Jonathan Jones, described Vettriano's paintings as a group as "brainless" and said Vettriano "is not even an artist."
+Richard Calvocoressi, at the time director of the Scottish National Gallery of Modern Art, said: "I'd be more than happy to say that we think him an indifferent painter and that he is very low down our list of priorities (whether or not we can afford his work, which at the moment we obviously can't).
 His 'popularity' rests on cheap commercial reproductions of his paintings."

 In 2013 in The Guardian, art critic Jonathan Jones wrote: "Vettriano fixes on fetishistic, stylish objects and paints them with a slick, empty panache" and "The world of Jack Vettriano is a crass male fantasy that might have come straight out of Money by Martin Amis".